tomsquest/baylessj.github.io/_posts/2020-06-09-iris-handwire.md

 layout were nice to use sometimes (I had them mapped to brackets and parentheses) but they were a decent stretch so I didn't use them often.

-I stumbled across some leftovers from my disorganized intro to keyboard building when I got the Hot Dox and discovered the plates for an [Iris Keyboard](https://keeb.io/products/iris-keyboard-split-ergonomic-keyboard).
-The
-Iris is also a split, ortholinear keyboard like the Hot Dox and Ergodox but has a 4x6 grid with only 4 thumb keys.
+I discovered the plates for an [Iris Keyboard](https://keeb.io/products/iris-keyboard-split-ergonomic-keyboard) when rummaging through some spare keyboard parts.
+The Iris is also a split, ortholinear keyboard like the Hot Dox and Ergodox but has a 4x6 grid with only 4 thumb keys.
 The resulting desk footprint of the Iris is considerably smaller than the Ergodox while still remaining fully functional.